dlt-hub/vibe-hub/salesforce_data/salesforce_data-docs.md

 3. 🔒 **Setup credentials**

-    Uses OAuth2 with a refresh token flow, requiring the setup of a connected app within Salesforce for authentication.
+    Uses OAuth2 authentication with a refresh token flow.
+Requires setting up a connected app in Salesforce and handling refresh tokens securely.

     To get appropriate API keys, please visit the original source at https://www.salesforce.com/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).